monotonique/android_challenge/README.md

 2. The way of fetching and  parsing JSON data is not very nice.
 For example, if one of the name/value is missing, it can cause the app to crash.

+3. The layout is only suitable for phones.
+Can you create an immersive tablet experience?

 Can you help to make it better?

 ## Notes